kcaa/kcaa/README.md

 - Pillow for Python 2.7: https://pypi.python.org/pypi/Pillow/2.4.0
 - Java Runtime Environment (JRE): http://www.java.com/en/download/

-And make sure you have a Chrome with a Flash player plugin.
-You can choose Firefox as well in `tools-windows/config.bat` file.
+And make sure you have a [Chrome](https://www.google.com/chrome) browser.
+You can choose Firefox as well in `tools-windows/config.bat` file (but it's not tested recently).

 Then download the latest kcaa_release_vX.X.X.zip (*X.X.X* means a version) from [releases page](https://github.com/kcaa/kcaa/releases)